yangshiteng/Data-Science-Learning-Path/Machine Learning/basic_concepts/statistics/hypothesis_test/files/Power_Analysis.md

 # Power Analysis

 * We can always take more samples to improve the power of a test
-* The power is the probabiity of correctly rejecting the null hypothesis
+* The power is the probabiity of rejecting the null hypothesis given the fact that the Null hypothesis is False
 * A power analysis determines what sample size can ensure a high probability that we correctly reject the null hypothesis
 * In other words, if we use the sample size recommend by the Power Analysis, we will know that, regardless of the p-value, we used enough data to make a good decision